moasannacatharina/Making-a-murderer/README.md

 1. Clone or fork this repository to your computer.
 2. Open the ```.db```-file in a SQL friendly software (TablePlus).
 3. Start working on those queries and get to the bottom of all of this.
-<br>Good of luck to you, private eye!
+<br>Best of luck to you, private eye!

 ## Screenshot of the database design showing the table relations